mpate154/mpate154/README.md

 ## Hi Techies! 👋

 ### Get to know me! 😄
 Hello!
-My name is Maya Patel and I'm a sophmore at Stevens Institute of Tech!
+My name is Maya Patel and I'm a junior at Stevens Institute of Tech!
 I'm majoring in CS and minoring in Data Visualization. 📊

 With my love for art, graphic visuals, web dev, and storytelling I found data and web development to go hand in hand.
 My projects span these interests and even overlap!
 Click around and if you want more details, shoot me an email! :) 📧